biopragmatics/oquat/docs/invalids/prefix/icd10.md

 ## `orphanet`: Orphanet

-Identifiers for this prefix are given incorrectly correctly in `orphanet`.
+Identifiers for this prefix are given incorrectly in `orphanet`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|